datacharmer/dbdeployer/README.md

 * `list` shows the available databases (with the option `--full-info` that displays all the details on the archives)
 * `show archive-name` displays the contents of one archive
 * `get archive-name sandbox-name` downloads the database, unpacks it, and loads its contents into the given sandbox.
 If the chosen sandbox is not single, the data is loaded into the primary node (`master` or `node1`, depending on the topology)
+* `export file-name` saves the archives specifications to a JSON file
+* `import file-name` loads the archives specifications from a JSON file
+* `reset` Restores the archives specifications to their default values

 # Running sysbench